wannoye/Linux-Enrollment-Samples/README.md

 # Linux Enrollment Samples

-## "access.yml" Ansible Playbook:
+## "access.yml" Ansible Playbook

-Playbook used to create access scripts for each device in the inventory.
+Used to create access scripts for each device in the inventory.

 ### Requires: